pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 * Allele = "C": it means is the effect related to the first ALT ('C')
 * Allele = "G" if it's the effect related to the second ALT ('G')
-* Allele = "G-C" means that this is the effect of having the second ALT as variant while using the first ALT as reference ("C -&gt; G").
+* Allele = "G-C" means that this is the effect of having the second ALT as variant while using the first ALT as reference ("C -> G").
 It is important that you understand the meaning of the last one, because you'll use it often for your cancer analysis.

 Example: Sample output for the previously mentioned VCF example would be (the output has been edited for readability reasons)